kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 ## Summary

-This KEP proposes to extend the Job API by adding an optional `SetConditionReason` field to `PodFailurePolicyRule`, which if specified, would be included as the reason in the `JobFailed` condition upon Job failure triggered by a `PodFailurePolicy`.
+This KEP proposes to extend the Job API by adding an optional `Name` field to `PodFailurePolicyRule`.
+If unset, it would default to the index of the rule in the `podFailurePolicy.rules` slice.

+When a pod failure policy rule triggers a Job failure, the rule name would be appended as a suffix to the `JobFailed` condition reason, in the
+format: `PodFailurePolicy_{ruleName}`.

 ## Motivation